rawmodel/framework/README.md

     },
   },
   mode: 'strict', // schema mode
-  validator: {}, // validatable.js configuration options (see the package's page for details)
+  validatorOptions: {}, // validatable.js configuration options (see the package's page for details)
-  type: {} // typeable.js configuration options (see the package's page for details) });
+  typeOptions: {} // typeable.js configuration options (see the package's page for details) });
 ```

 This package uses [*typeable.js*](https://github.com/xpepermint/typeablejs) for data type casting.
-Many common data types and array types are supported but we can also define custom types or override existing types by setting the `type` field.
+Many common data types and array types are supported but we can also define custom types or override existing types through `typeOptions` key.
 Please check package's website for a list of supported types and further information.

 By default, all fields in a schema are set to `null`.
 We can set a default value for a field by setting the `defaultValue` option.

 Field validation is handled by the [*validatable.js*](https://github.com/xpepermint/validatablejs) package.
-We can configure the validator by passing the `validator` option to the `Schema` class which will be passed directly to the `Validator` class.
-The package provides many built-in validators, allows adding custom validators and overridding existing ones.
+We can configure the validator by passing the `validatorOptions` option to our schema which will be passed directly to the `Validator` class.
+The package provides many built-in validators, allows adding custom validators and overriding existing ones.
 Please check package's website for details.

 ### Document